taichi-dev/taichi/docs/hello.rst

 .. warning::

   Taichi kernels must be called in the Python-scope.
 I.e., **nested Taichi kernels are not supported**.
-  Nested functions that are allowed. **Recursive functions are not supported for now**.
+  Nested functions are allowed. **Recursive functions are not supported for now**.

   Taichi functions can only be called in Taichi-scope.